MOPAC-DS/mopac-ds.github.io/_team/daniel-hammocks.md

 ---

-Completing a PhD in Applied Data Science focusing on identifying new emerging methods of perpetration from unstructured free-text crime reports.
+Completing a PhD in Applied Data Science focusing on using NLP to identify new emerging methods of perpetration.
- ​

 Languages: Python, R, Julia, MATLAB, SQL, (JavaScript/PHP)